EmmaRoscow/EmmaRoscow.github.io/README.md

 ## AI for good

-Take a look at some of the AI-for-good and data-for-good projects I've been involved in
+Take a look at some of the AI-for-good and data-for-good projects I've been involved in.

 * **World Data League 2023**: my team (AI Wonder Girls) won first prize for our solution to promoting sustainable energy communities among residents of a Belgian city, using data to fight energy poverty and reduce carbon footprints.
 In earlier phases of the competition, we also provided solutions for understanding the biodiveristy of marine species and modelling traffic movements to reduce reliance on cars.
   📎 [Code](https://github.com/EmmaRoscow/world-data-league-2023)